import pandas as pd

 Since we are going to perform clustering on the time series data, our first step is to remove the missing values.

 Now we can begin the clustering procedure.
+The first line in the code below generates a 148 x 148 distance matrix.

 out = pdist(us2_array, metric='correlation')